OleHolmNielsen/Niflheim_system/docs/Slurm_configuration.rst

 System `default values <https://access.redhat.com/solutions/23733>`_ of ``fs.file-max``:

-* The EL8 ``fs.file-max`` calculated by the kernel at boot time is approximately 1/10 of physical RAM size in units of MB.
+* The EL8 ``fs.file-max`` calculated by the kernel at boot time is approximately 1/10 of physical RAM size in units of MB (no explanation is given).
 * The EL9 ``fs.file-max`` is set to max value itself which is 9223372036854775807 (2^63-1).

 .. _Systemd: https://en.wikipedia.org/wiki/Systemd